jordvaug/theWatchman/README.md

 # theWatchman
-:snake:  Python Project used to scan web applications for security vulnerabilities.
+:snake:  Python Project used to scan web applications for security vulnerabilities, this tool is designed to make people take security more seriously!

 ## Uses
 Currently designed for use on Windows OS to scan web applications for vulnerabilities.
 Uses nmap to find open ports and attempts to detect application